Adige-Calculations/OpenFOAM-handbook/src/9_browse-source-code/doxigen.md

 ./Allwmake doc
 ```

-Note: You will need to install doxygen and graphviz/dot.
-After compiling
+> <b>Note</b>: You will need to install doxygen and graphviz/dot.

+After compiling the Doxygen documentation,
-the Doxygen documentation you can use it by typing:
+you can use it by typing:

 ```console
 firefox file://$WM_PROJECT_DIR/doc/Doxygen/html/index.html